MaterializeInc/materialize/doc/user/content/concepts/views.md

 view, the query is executed during the view creation, and a materialized view **persists and incrementally updates** its results in durable storage.

-You can index a materialized view to load the up-to-date view results in memory within the cluster.
+You can index a materialized view to maintain the results in memory within the cluster.
 This enables queries within the cluster to use the index to access view results from memory.
 See [Indexes and materialized views](#indexes-and-materialized-views) for more information.